 Chargebacks vs Refunds

-- Chargeback: handled through the banking and card network system
+- Chargeback: handled through banks and card networks

-Chargebacks are generally more complex and can involve fees, penalties, and monitoring thresholds for merchants.
+Chargebacks are typically more complex and can trigger fees and monitoring thresholds for businesses.

 Where Chargebacks Are Most Common